-In St. James’ final Indy 500, Sarah Fisher qualified for her first Indy 500 and the 2000 race was the first to have multiple women.
+In St. James’ final Indy 500, Sarah Fisher qualified for her first Indy 500 and the 2000 race was the first to have multiple women competing.
 In 2010, 2011 and 2013, four of the 33 drivers in those races were female, a current record in the Indy 500.
-Fisher would race nine times at Indy and became the first female driver/owner to compete at Indianapolis.
+Fisher would race nine times at Indy and become the first female driver/owner to compete at Indianapolis.
 In 2011, Fisher would become the first female team owner to win an IndyCar race when Ed Carpenter won at Kentucky.

-In her first Indy 500, Patrick became the first woman to lead the race and utilized pit strategy to try to win.
+In her first Indy 500 in 2005, Patrick became the first woman to lead the race and utilized pit strategy to try to win.
 But because she had to conserve fuel to make it to the end of the race, Patrick fell back and finished fourth.
 In her seven Indy 500 starts, Patrick finished in the top 10 in six races and finished third in 2009.
 Patrick would become the first woman to win an IndyCar race, winning in Japan in 2008.

 Over the past 10 years, women at the Indianapolis 500 has largely been an international concept.
 Since 2007, Milka Duno (Venezuela), Simona de Silvestro (Switzerland), Ana Beatriz (Brazil), Pippa Mann (United Kingdom) and Katherine Legge (United Kingdom) made their debut and have kept on the tradition of having at least one female driver in the Indy 500 every year since 1999.
 Mann will continue that tradition as she qualified 28th in this year’s race.